mackerelio/go-check-plugins/check-log/README.md

 ## Description

-Checks a log file for a regular expression.
+Checks a log file using a regular expression.

 ## Setting